What is couples therapy?

 Preparing for couples’ therapy.

-Many clinicians will discuss the couples that they are
+Many clinicians will discuss the couples that they

-can undermine the effectiveness of couples’ therapy.
+that can undermine the effectiveness of couples’ therapy.
 To provide couples with a clear, open and honest line of communication,

 it's important to provide folks with a framework of issues that may indicate the couple is not ready for therapy.